Timowest12/Portfolio/README.md

 ![screenshot](./app_screenshot.png)

-This is my portfolio that is made as a training excercise to as accurately as possible recreate a design mockup in HTML & CSS.
-The design was recreated from Figma.
+This is the portfolio that I made as a training exercise to create a portfolio page based on a mockup created by Figma.
 This is the mobile version of my portfolio.
-I mainly used flexbox for the alignment of elements, and SVG and CSS for the icons
+I mainly used flexbox and CSS grid to align elements and SVG and CSS for the icons.

 ## Built With